 In EUR thousand

-Total provisions at December 31, 2017 -
+Total provisions at December 31, 2018 (50)

 Provisions utilised in 2018 -

 Provision reversal in 2018 -

-Charge to provisions in 2018 (50)
+Charge to provisions in 2018 -

-Total provisions at December 31, 2018 (50)
+Total provisions at December 31, 2019 (50)

-ABC Arbitrage and ABC Arbitrage Asset Management, members of the same tax group, are subject to accounting verification by the Public Finances Directorate general in respect of the years 2014 to 2016, and 2015 to 2017.
-At this point of the control, the fiscal administration evaluates that the 2015's accruals of ABC Arbitrage Asset Management (composed of variable compensation, and social contributions related to it) due to the employees for year 2015 and paid the year after, should have been recorded in 2016 and not in 2015.
+ABC Arbitrage and ABC Arbitrage Asset Management, members of the same tax group, are subject to accounting verification by the Public Finances Directorate general in respect of the years 2014 to 2016, and 2015 to 2017:

+- ABC arbitrage is subject to accounting verification since September 18, 2017 by the Public Finances Directorate generale.
+At the end of 2019, the Directorate might consider tax imposition in France for all or part of 2015 and 2016 benefits earned by the irish subsidiary.
+The company has already given the Directorate its formal objection and observations in this respect.
+Above its own views, the company drew on the opinions on its legal and tax advisers.
+In accordance with IFRIC 23, the company identifies an absence of provision for tax charges; the risk being considered unlikely. - The fiscal administration evaluates that the 2015's accruals of ABC Arbitrage Asset Management (composed of variable compensation, and social contributions related to it) due to the employees for year 2015 and paid the year after, should have been recorded in 2016 and not in 2015.
+The same holds true for 2016 and 2017.
 The provision established in 2018 will cover the overdue interests (due to time lag created) related to this reassessment proposal (€50) formally challenged by the group.